 Final Words:

-As a getting started to point, hopefully, this small PHPUnit tutorial should be enough I guess.
+As a starting point, I guess this small PHPUnit tutorial should be enough.
 However, if you are not clear about anything or if you think some other information will be helpful to add, please let me know via comment, and I will try to add them soon.
 Also, I am willing to write more on this later on.
 Happy coding 🙂

 Without class ,How to test PHP functions?